danielyxie/bitburner/markdown/bitburner.ns.hackanalyze.md

 RAM cost: 1 GB

 Returns the percentage of the specified server’s money you will steal with a single hack.
 This value is returned in percentage form, not decimal (Netscript functions typically return in decimal form, but not this one).
+If the host has a security of 100 or higher the hack is impossible and this function returns Infinity.

 ## Example